Recently a colleague of mine sent me an e-mail about one of his clients (this is an excerpt):

-Using Hidden Text
+Using Hidden Keyword Text Vs. Creating High Quality Content

 Ranking algorithms are no longer about how many times a specific keyword is on the page.
 That’s why Google completely ignores the keywords META tag – people were stuffing their keywords there too.
-Google uses artificial intelligence (AI) to determine the “quality” of the content.
+Google uses artificial intelligence (AI) to determine the “quality” of the page content.
 Does it match the correct grammar and sentence structure of that particular language?
 Does it match similar content structure in other published pages?
 Does it match the theme of what Google “knows” about that particular topic?

 What’s the Right Keyword Density?

 See the hidden text section above.
 Again, Google uses AI to “read” the copy.
 They aren’t counting your KWD and giving a boost to the page that has a higher KWD than the next one.
-It’s all about quality of content.
+It’s all about high quality of content.
 Does it add value to the reader?
 Are there social signals that indicate people are liking and interacting with the content?